RBMHTechnology/eventuate/README.md

 - enables applications to implement a causal consistency model
 - preserves causal ordering of replicated events
 - provides implementations of operation-based CRDTs
-- supports replication at any scale e.g. from single node to multi-datacenter
+- supports distribution up to global scale.

 Find out more in the [introduction](http://rbmhtechnology.github.io/eventuate/introduction.html) and the [project documentation](http://rbmhtechnology.github.io/eventuate/).
 This project has **early access** status (see also [current limitations](http://rbmhtechnology.github.io/eventuate/current-limitations.html)).